YoushanLiu/ANCC/README.md

     reftek2sac2_p.py  -> a parallel processing of reftek2sac2.py

+	Actually, it is easily modified to convert other file format by using the flexibilty of obspy's read function.

 2. cut daily data into predefined-segment data (scripts)

    This program first merges daily data, then cut it into predefined-segment.
 Simultaneously, it resamples data at each natural sampling point.